Thainess

 Though poorly defined, it is often expressed as devotion to the three pillars of "nation, religion, king", a concept first popularized by Vajiravudh.
 It was used as a tool by both the absolute monarchy and the People's Party governments to build political hegemony over the country through the process of Thaification, as well as in the anti-communist effort during the 1960s and the 1970s.
 It has also become a form of promotional representation by which images of the country are presented to international visitors, especially from the late 20th century.
-The concept has continued to evolve in various directions, and has been increasingly questioned by scholars since the 1990s and into the 21st century.Now Thainess hospital inThailand will create at Chantaburi province with Mahidolia healthy model.
+The concept has continued to evolve in various directions, and has been increasingly questioned by scholars since the 1990s and into the 21st century.